hristochr/MS_RAG_Hack_2024/README.md

 | `MSSQL_DATABASE` | database name to use for storing conversation data|
 | `MSSQL_DRIVER` | ODBC Driver 17 for SQL Server|

+## Deployment

+Examine the bash scrirpts in `/deploy`.
+Adjust the variables and run from a Bash terminal.
+Once the services are deployed:
+- Set your environment variables in Azure.
+- configure the web app startup command: `python3.11 -m aiohttp.web -H 0.0.0.0 -P 8000 app:init_func`
+- configure the messaging endpoint in your bot service `{webappname}/api/messages`

-#### Sample questions:
+## Sample questions:

 - Which CNC machining processes do you know and can answer questions about?
 - What are the maximum allowed vibration values during machining aluminum?
 - What is the average spindle speed across all processes?
 - What are the acceptable vibration levels for steel component milling?
-- 1. Help me troubleshoot high coolant temperature during boring of aluminum.
+    1. Help me troubleshoot high coolant temperature during boring of aluminum.
-- 2. I cannot boost the flow and use a chiller.
+    2. I cannot boost the flow or use a chiller.
 What is the next best thing to do?